josherrickson/stata-16/stata_markdown/01-frames.md

 <</dd_do>>
 ~~~~

 The `1:1` subcommand specifies that it is a 1-to-1 link - each person has no more than 1 row of data in each file.
-An alternative is `m:1` which allows multiple rows in the main file to be linked to a single row in the second frame.
-The alternative, `1:m`, is *not allowed* at this point in time.
+An alternative is `m:1` which allows multiple rows in the main file to be linked to a single row in the second frame. `1:m` is *not allowed* at this point in time.

 These commands created two new variables `bp` and `diet` (the same new as the linked frames) which indicate which row of the linked from is connected with the given row.